Initiatives to Respect Human Rights

 We are proactively working to eradicate harassment under the leadership of the Harassment Prevention Department that serves as the department specialized in these measures.

 We issued the Harassment Prevention Guidelines, which specifically describe the company's policy regarding harassment and the definition of harassment.
 It describes various forms of harassment that may occur in the workplace, such as sexual harassment, harassment related to pregnancy, childbirth, childcare leave, nursing care leave, and workplace bullying.
 We ensure these guidelines are well-known to not only all our executives and employees but also to our entire Group.
-In addition, e-learning sessions on topics related to harassment are conducted annually for all employees, and posters and handouts are regularly displayed and distributed.
+In addition, every fiscal year, we select a theme related to harassment and conduct e-learning for all employees of Obayashi Corporation.
+The participation rate for the 2024 fiscal year was 99.1%.
+We also regularly display posters and distribute mobile leaflets.

 Human Rights Week Activities